Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: The Markov Transition Method

-We introduce an innovative approach, \textbf{Markov Transition}, leveraging Markov-Matrices to mitigate this limitation by reintroducing information about the transitions between periods.
-The matrices are constructed using the original data, evaluating the probability $PR_{rp',rp}$ of transitions between each pair of RPs.
-Time-linking constraints are altered to enhance the \textbf{Cyclic Connection} by replacing the \textit{previous} time step from the \textit{same} $rp$ with an \textit{expected previous} time step.
+Time-linking constraints are altered to enhance the \Cyclic by replacing the values of the \textit{previous} time step of the \textit{same} $\rp$ with the values of the \textit{expected previous} time step.
 Note that there are methods to reconstruct some chronology for seasonal storage (e.g., \cite{tejada-arango_enhanced_2018}, \cite{gonzato_long_2021}) by creating additional variables and constraints to improve \textit{inter}-period links.
-However, our method aims to improve current \textit{intra}-RP formulations with no increase in the number of variables and constraints.
+However, our method aims to improve current \textit{intra}-RP formulations without increasing the number of variables or constraints.

+See~\eqref{eq:rampingMarkov} for an example of calculating the value of the \textit{expected previous} time step for the Ramp-Up constraint, where an \textit{expected value} of the variable in question is calculated.
+This also works similarly when calculating \textit{expected next} time steps, then normalizing the counts $N$ over the transitions leaving each period instead.

+Here, $k_0$ denotes the predecessor of the first time step $k_1$ of an $\rp$: for the \Cyclic it equals $k_K$ of the same $\rp$, whereas for the \Markov it is the \textit{expected previous} value of~\eqref{eq:rampingMarkov}.
+The Ramp-Up restriction at the period boundary is then enforced as

+Using an \textit{expected} boundary value is achieved by replacing the unknown predecessor value by the probability-weighted average $\sum_{\rp'}(p_{\rp',k_K,g}\cdot P_{\rp',\rp})$.
+This enforces the constraint \textit{in expectation} over the possible predecessors of each $\rp$, while leaving the number of variables and constraints unchanged.

-See Eq.~\eqref{eq:rampingMarkov} for an example of calculating the \textit{expected previous} time step\footnote{This also works similarly when calculating \textit{expected next} time steps.} for the Ramp-Up constraint, where an \textit{expected value} of the variable in question is calculated.
-Similarly, \textit{intra}-RP storage formulations can also be improved by Markov-Matrices, where a unit $s$ with storage level $l_{rp, k, s}$ can generate (i.e., discharge) with $g_{rp, k, s}$ and consume (i.e., charge) with $c_{rp, k, s}$, which is shown in Eqs.~\crefrange{eq:storage:a}{eq:storage:b}:
+Similarly, \textit{intra}-RP storage formulations can also be improved by the Transition Matrix, where a unit $s$ with storage level $l_{\rp, k, s}$ can generate (i.e., discharge) with $p_{\rp, k, s}$ and consume (i.e., charge) with $c_{\rp, k, s}$.
+Constraint~\eqref{eq:storage:a} shows the standard intra-RP constraint for the storage level update, and~\eqref{eq:storage:b} shows the special case for the first time step, which relies on the described \textit{expected} value\footnote{Note that $\Delta_k$, the duration of one time step, is used to convert $c$ and $p$ (originally in unit of power) to energy.
+Efficiencies, which are commonly used in storage constraints, are left out for brevity.}:

-\section{Connecting Multiple Time Steps}
+\subsection{Connecting Multiple Time Steps}